-where each $y_j$ was generated by an unknown function y = f(x), discover a function h that approximates the true function f
+where each y_j was generated by an unknown function y = f(x), discover a function h that approximates the true function f

-Here x and y can take any value.
+Here x and y can be any value.
 They need not be numbers.
 The function h is called a hypothesis

-• Supervised learning can be seen as a search through the space of all hypotheses for one that will perform well.
+Supervised learning can be seen as a search through the space of all hypotheses for one that will perform well.
+Even on new examples beyond the training set (note that prediction >< reasoning)

 - To measure the accuracy of a hypthesis, we give it a test set of examples that are distinct from the training set.
-We say that a hypothesis generalizes well if it correctly predicts - We say that a hypothesis generalizes well if it correctly predicts the value of y for new examples.
-Sometimes the function is stochastic (it is not strictly a function of x) and what we have to learn is a conditional probability distribution $P(t|\mathbf{x})$ . - When the output y is one of a finite set of values (such as 'sunny', 'cloudy' or 'rainy'), the learning problem is called Classification (we talk about boolean or binary classification if there are only two possible values.
-When y is a number (such as tomorrow's temperature), the learning problem is called Regression)
+We say a hypothesis generalizes well if it correctly predicts - We say that a hypothesis generalizes well if correctly predicts the value of y for new examples.
+Sometimes the function is stochastic (it is not strictly a function of x) and what we have to learn is a conditional probability distribution $P(t|\mathbf{x})$. - When the output y is one of a finite set of values (such as 'sunny', 'cloudy' or 'rainy'), the learning problem is called Classification (we talk about boolean or binary classification if there are only two possible values.
+When y is a number (such as tomorrow's temperature), the learning problem is called regression)

 - In both problems, we want to learn the mapping f from x to y.
-Since we cannot store all possible such mappings, we need to restrict to particular classes of mappings that can be efficiently stored by the agent. - Consequently, we will usually select our mappings from a particular hypothesis space H. - A particular hypothesis is called consistent when it agrees with all the data (i.e. for all training examples $(x_i, y_i)$ from $\mathcal{D}$ , $h\beta(x_i) = y_i$ ). - This illustrates a fundamental problem in inductive learning: how do we choose from among multiple consistent hypotheses?
+Since we cannot store all possible such mappings, we need to restrict to particular classes of mappings that can be efficiently stored by the agent. - Consequently, we will usually select our mappings from a particular hypothesis space H. - A particular hypothesis is called consistent when it agrees with all the data. - This illustrates a fundamental problem in inductive learning: how do we choose from among multiple consistent hypotheses?

-- One answer is to prefer the simplest hypothesis consistent with the data - This principle is known as Ockham's razor after the 14th century English philosopher William of Ockham who used to argue sharply against all sorts of complications. - In general there is a tradeoff between complex hypotheses that seem to fit the data well and simpler hypotheses that may generalize better. - We say that a learning problem is realizable if the hypothesis space contains the true function.
+- One answer is to prefer the simplest hypothesis consitent with the data - This principle is known as Ockham's razor after the 14th century English philosopher William of Ockham who used to argue sharply against all sorts of complications. - In general there is a tradeoff between complex hypotheses that seem to fit the data well and simpler hypotheses that may generalize better. - We say that a learning problem is realizable if the hypothesis space contains the true function.

-- Decision Trees is one of the simplest yet most successful learning algorithm - A decision tree is used to encode a function that takes as input a vector of attribute values A = (A1,..., AD) and returns a decision (i.e. a single ouput value) - At first we will focus on examples where the input is represented by discrete values and the output has exactly has two possible values - An input is classified either as a positive, or as a negative example
+- Decision Trees is one of the simplest yet most successful forms of machine learning. - A decision tree is used to encode a function that takes as input a vector of attribute values and return a decision (i.e. a single ouput value) - At first we will focus on examples where the input is represented by discrete values and the output has exactly has two possible values - An input is classified either as a positive, or as a negative sample

-- A decision tree reaches its decision by performing a sequence of tests - Each internal node in the tree corresponds to a test of the value of one of the input attributes, let's say $A_i$ , and the branches from that node are labeled with the possible values of this input attribute, $A_i = v{i,k}$ - Each leaf node in the tree specifies a value to be returned by the function
+- A decision tree reaches its decision by performing a sequence of tests - Each internal node in the tree corresponds to a test of the value of one of the input attributes, let us say A_i , and the branches from that node are labeled with the possible values of this input attributes, $A_i = v{i,k}$ - Each leaf node in the tree specifies a value to be returned by the function